 The Brother Allday is another of the utilitarian versions of a tracklocross frameset.
 The Allday can clear 35 mm wide tyres and has fender and rack mounts, so you can go and play or go and use your bike to collect your shopping.

 The Octane One Zoid isn’t available as a frameset, but it is a cheap complete.
 The bike can run 42 mm tyres and has enough clearance for a barspin if you want that.
 The Zoid is constructed from hi-ten steel rather than the higher grades we see elsewhere, which helps keep the price down.
-That doesn’t necessarily mean it is bad, just that it’ll be heavier, but if you’re in the EU and don’t want to spend a lot on a new tracklocross bike, then this might be a good option for you.
+That doesn’t necessarily mean it is terrible, just that it’ll be heavier, but if you’re in the EU and don’t want to spend a lot on a new tracklocross bike, then this might be a good option for you.